Man shot, killed in Dayton home

-DAYTON, Oh.
-(WDTN) — A man in his 70s was shot and killed inside a home on Gondert Avenue early Tuesday morning.
+DAYTON, Ohio (WDTN) — A man in his 70s was shot and killed inside a home on Gondert Avenue early Tuesday morning.

 Dayton Police said they were called to the scene around 12:30 a.m. and several people were inside the home when they arrived.